 - Strategic Projects involve creating something new and innovative.
-A new product, a new service, a new retail location, a new branch or division, or even a new factory might be a strategic project, because it will allow an organization to gain strategic advantage over its competitors.
+A new product, new service, new retail location, new branch or division, or even a new factory might be a strategic project, because it will allow an organization to gain strategic advantage over its competitors.
 Example: HR is involved in the strategic decision to add an international satellite office in a different country from the corporate location.
 HR would be involved in recruitment and selection, cultural training, providing expatriates with support, aligning performance reviews in the new country with those at corporate office, learning and implementing different laws and policies. - Operational Projects improve current operations.
-These projects may not produce radical
+These projects may not produce radical improvements, but they will reduce costs, get work done more efficiently, or produce a higher quality product.
+Example: HR could be involved in purchasing a Human Resources Information System (HRIS) to increase efficiency of payroll, optimize scheduling, provide improved training capacity, and better employee engagement through a self-service option.